-Australia currently has a disease-free status for foot and mouth disease and lumpy skin disease, however all landholders need to play an active role in monitoring and reporting any suspect cases.
+Australia currently has a disease-free status for foot and mouth disease and lumpy skin disease, however all landholders need to play an active role in monitoring and reporting any suspect cases of emergency animal disease.

 What are emergency animal diseases?

-- a serious infectious disease of unknown or uncertain cause, which may not be on the national list of emergency diseases
+- a serious infectious disease of unknown or uncertain cause, which may not be on the national list of emergency diseases, and/or

 - a disease that occurs sporadically in Australia, but is occurring in such a severe outbreak form that an emergency response is required.

-Risk of foot and mouth disease and lumpy skin disease
+Risk of foot & mouth disease and lumpy skin disease

 These emergency animal diseases have recently been reported in countries close to our international borders.
 This is a stark reminder of the risk that exotic diseases play and our shared role in protecting our agricultural industry.